CORONAVIRUS JOB RETENTION SCHEME

 If an employee decides to stop making contributions given the reduction in wage, should the employer still pay in?

 For contract-based schemes, unless a contractual obligation exists within the employee’s contract of employment, the employer is not obliged to pay if the employee ceases payments, but can choose to maintain their payments.

 For trust-based schemes, the scheme rules should be checked to see whether the employer payments can also stop, but again the employer can choose to maintain their payments.

 Where an employer is in receipt of a Government allowance for furloughed workers, the amount will be based on the employee’s salary.
-Up to 31st July 2020, this amount was then grossed up to compensate for any Employer NI contributions actually incurred and the minimum 3% employer pension contribution based on qualifying earnings.
-If claimed, the 3% employer contribution must be paid into the pension scheme, irrespective of what the employee chooses to do.
+Up to 31st July 2020, this amount was then grossed up to compensate for any employer NI contributions actually incurred and the minimum 3% employer pension contribution based on qualifying earnings.
+If claimed, the 3% employer contribution had to be paid into the pension scheme, irrespective of what the employee chose to do.

 Should the employer automatically reduce the contributions made given the new salary or offer employees the ability to take a ‘payment holiday’?

 All payments made should continue to be determined by the pensionable pay in the respective pay period.
 If the pensionable pay reduces then we would expect the pension payment to reduce accordingly.

 There is no provision within automatic enrolment legislation which allows employers to offer employees a contribution holiday.
 To do so would be breaking the law.